-- In a private meeting with the student, reflect back your observations and experiences of how a person is presenting themselves in the present and the near past. - 2) Use compassion and empathy by speaking slowly with sensitivity and in a genuine, frank way. - 3) It is better to err on the side of caution by asking direct questions about a person's intentions than not to ask.
+- 1. In a private meeting with the student, reflect back your observations and experiences of how a person is presenting themselves in the present and the near past. - 2.
+Use compassion and empathy by speaking slowly with sensitivity and in a genuine, frank way. - 3.
+It is better to err on the side of caution by asking direct questions about a person's intentions than not to ask.
 The most important question to ask: "I am aware that when people are in this space (depressed, lost, suicidal), they may experience thoughts or feelings of wanting to harm themselves or others.
-I am wondering if you have recently experienced any of those thoughts or feelings?"

-Interventions for positive identification of harm to self and/or others:

-- If a person has admitted that they have been experiencing thoughts and feeling of wanting to harm themselves or others, DON'T PANIC.
-If they have told you this much, they are probably open to receiving help. - 2) You can be of help by realizing that this person may need to be taken out of the field immediately. - 3) This situation most likely necessitates interventions in an urban setting. - 4) Your primary goal is to manage the situation while you move the student (and group if necessary) towards an evacuation if needed.

-Here are some basic questions to ask the person to help clarify the level of danger.

-- 1) Clarify Do you want to self-harm?
+I am wondering if you have recently experienced any of those thoughts or feelings?" - 4.
+If a person has admitted that they have been experiencing thoughts and feelings of wanting to harm themselves or others, DON'T PANIC.
+If they have told you this much, they are probably open to receiving help. - a.
+You can be of help by realizing that this person may need to be taken out of the field immediately. - b.
+This situation most likely necessitates interventions in an urban setting. - c.
+Your primary goal is to manage the situation while you move the student (and group if necessary) towards an evacuation if needed. - 5.
+Basic questions to ask the person to help clarify the level of danger: - a.
+Clarify Do you want to self-harm?
 Are you suicidal?
-Do you want to harm others? - 2) How long have you wanted to harm self/others? - 3) Do you have a plan to harm yourself or others? - 4) And, if possible, are they referring to suicide or to self harm (e.g. cutting)?
-Look for evidence of a means to harm themselves or others. - 5) Have you ever attempted to harm yourself or others? - 6) What have you done to take care of yourself in situations like this in the past?
+Do you want to harm others? - b.
+How long have you wanted to harm yourself/others? - c.
+Do you have a plan to harm yourself or others? - i.
+And, if possible, are they referring to suicide or to self harm (e.g. cutting)?
+Look for evidence of a means to harm themselves or others. - d.
+Have you ever attempted to harm yourself or others?

+- e.
+What have you done to take care of yourself in situations like this in the past?
 This is crucial!
 They may have a history of self-harm (e.g. cutting) and have the skills to cope in the field and not take action.
-But you cannot access this without contacting Risk Management - 7) Contact Risk Management as soon as possible.
-You most likely will need to arrange for an evacuation. - 8) Ensure Group Safety!
-Remove yourself and group members if necessary. - Obtain a signed contract that details how the leaders and the student will act to ensure everyone's safety until the departure from the field: No Harm Contract Template
+But you cannot access this without contacting On-Call Field Risk Responder. - 6.
+Contact On-Call Field Risk Responder, Course Director, and/or FRM as soon as possible.
+You most likely will need to arrange for an evacuation. - 7.
+Ensure Group Safety!
+Remove yourself and group members if necessary. - 8.
+Obtain a signed contract that details how the leaders and the student will act to ensure everyone's safety until the departure from the field: No Harm Contract Template